hubblo-org/scaphandre/docs/sensors/powercap_rapl.md

 - `sensor-buffer-per-socket-max-kB`: Maximum memory size allowed, in KiloBytes, for storing energy consumption for each socket
 - `sensor-buffer-per-domain-max-kB`: Maximum memory size allowed, in KiloBytes, for storing energy consumption for each domain

+## Environment variables

+If in `--vm` mode, you want to read metrics from another path than the default `/var/scaphandre`, set env var `SCAPHANDRE_POWERCAP_PATH` with the desired path.